mocalucy/resume-matcher/README.md

-# Resume Matcher
+# 🔍 Resume Matcher: AI-Powered Resume-to-Job Matching

-A Python tool that compares resumes against job descriptions using semantic similarity.
-The tool parses PDF resumes, extracts key information, and calculates how well each resume matches a given job description.
+Resume Matcher is an intelligent tool that leverages NLP and vector search to semantically match resumes to job descriptions.
+Instead of relying on simple keyword overlap, it captures the meaning behind the content, making it easier to identify the most relevant candidates.

+🚀 Core Features:

+📄 Resume & JD Parsing – Extracts structured data and keywords using NLP pipelines.

+🧠 Semantic Embeddings – Transforms text into vector representations with sentence-transformers.

+⚡ Fast Similarity Search – Uses Qdrant (a vector database) to score and rank resumes against a given job description.

+📈 Insightful Scoring – Displays relevance scores to help recruiters quickly find top matches.

 ## Features